 A full report of the meeting can be downloaded here.

-The 2015 AGT South West Regional Education Meeting will be in Wiltshire.
+The 2015 AGT South West Regional Education Meeting was held in Wiltshire.

 THE GROWING DEVON SCHOOLS PARTNERSHIP